How to Proofread your own Work

 - Reset the spelling and grammar checker and rerun them.

-- Proofread a paper copy, word by word, sentence by sentence.
+- Proofread a proof copy, word by word, sentence by sentence.

 ‘House style’ covers issues where there’s no clear-cut right and wrong, but the book should at least be consistent.
-Here’s some common examples:
+Here are some common examples:

 - Spelling (British or American).